hinto-janai/festival/daemon/mdbook/src/config.md

 # Config
-`festivald` reads and loads its configuration file, `festivald.toml`, on startup.
+`festivald` reads and loads its configuration file `festivald.toml` on startup.

 It controls various behaviors of `festivald`.

 Exactly where this file is depends on the OS, more details in the [`Disk`](disk.md) section.